the-turing-way/the-turing-way/book/website/foreword/governance.md

 2. The "Maintenance" (“Collective choice") norms that allow different groups of people to come together to work on and promote specific area/initiative in the project as well as define/change process to make operational level participation easier.
 3. The "Constitutional-level" norms are followed by project leaders who are allowed to change/approve collective choice rules and establish procedures for those decisions.
 They also are responsible for the project-related responsibilities that affect the whole of the project, community and their sustainability.

-Each level of decision-making norms should inform and influence each other through governance processes that enable transparency in the system through regular and open interactions.
+Each level of decision-making should inform and influence each other, both applying and evolving governance processes in order to build transparent and accountable governance of _The Turing Way_.

 Below, we describe these three levels of decision making in the context of _The Turing Way_, inputs for which were invited from open discussions with our community members ([follow Miro board for details](https://miro.com/app/board/uXjVMnA6G50=/?share_link_id=810801549803)).
 This model was presented in a Community Forum in February 2024, recording for which is shared below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WzzfaSQQL1w?si=76j7P-MFJbfGWgLQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-_This is a recording from the first public Community Forum hosted in February 2024.
-Modelled off a political town hall event, these online sessions are an opportunity to better understand activities across the project and how decisions are made.
-Our aim is to leverage the expertise across our community, and we explicitly invite you to review our processes and recommend improvements._
+_This is a recording from the first public Community Forum hosted in February 2024._

 However in-depth one would like to engage in _The Turing Way_, we create opportunities for community participation, skill building and pathways to leadership in data science.
 We discuss these roles and opportunities, so that you can identify the best level of engagement for yourself in the project and our community.